Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 Gates won't get randomised.
 This helps keep progression sensical, as otherwise the electric gate in SST can become a crystal one, and unless you can get rocks from a random cave, good luck.
 Probably has more value if paired with [Retain Wild Pikmin](#retain-wild-pikmin) off and [Randomise Other Onions](#randomise-other-onions) on.

 Most gates can still be cleared with Oatchi immunities or bombs (I think).

+## Gates Drop

+Randomises the regular drops of gates if enabled.
+Mileage may vary as this has been found to be a crash-causer.

 ### Randomise Object Drops